<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Overall Health

 Most companies screen for temperament before drop-off and check the animal for sickness on the day of check-in.
-Be aware that each boarding house has various rules for neutering.
+Be aware that each boarding house has its own rules regarding neutering.
 Some require the operation, while others will separate the intact animals from other guests.

 Check-Ins